Required

 Types of Fraud

 Below is a list of the types of fraud a person could be charged for.
-Contact a Baltimore fraud lawyer if you have further questions about them.
+Contact a Baltimore fraud attorney if you have further questions about them.

-Welfare fraud – Maryland Criminal Code §8-503 – applying for and receiving social welfare benefits by knowingly withholding or giving information to the government to obtain benefits that would normally not be distributed.
+Maryland Criminal Code § 8-503 says that welfare fraud is applying for and receiving social welfare benefits by knowingly withholding or giving information to the government to obtain benefits that would normally not be distributed.

-Mail/Wire fraud – 18 U.S.C.
-Chapter 63 §1343 – alleges that a wire, radio, or television communication was used by the accused in a scheme to defraud.
+Under 18 U.S.C.
+Chapter 63 § 1343, a wire, radio, or television communication was used by the accused in a scheme to defraud.
 Examples include:

 • Telemarketing schemes